myquay/michael-mckenna.com/blog/content/post/2023/peripheral-the-great-blog-refresh-of-2023.md

 The main fustration when trying to write a post was coming up with something long enough to do a full blog post justice.
 I didn't want short and long form articles mashed together as you wouldn't know what you were getting yourself into before jumping into the text.
 Is this a full deep dive?
 A hot take?
 A little anecdote?
 Sometimes I want to write in depth and quite technical, other times a brief "today I learned" type situation.
 To avoid breaking consistency I have shied away from the latter.

-This theme has two types of content, a **post** and a **fragment**.
+This theme has two types of content, a **post** and a **note**.
 A post is your standard long-form blog post - nothing to write home about here, this blog has 10 years worth of those.
-The fragment is something new, it's a small piece of content that can be published without impacting visibility or searchability of the main content.
-Twitter has gone to the birds, so I might as well post all those fun little thoughts to my own slice of the web as a fragment.
+The note is something new, it's a small piece of content that can be published without impacting visibility or searchability of the main content.
+Twitter has gone to the birds, so I might as well post all those fun little thoughts to my own slice of the web as a note.
 The two types of content have their own RSS feeds so someone can decide what they want to subscribe to.

 ### Features